-Having watched Lionel Messi break numerous records with Barcelona over the years, it’s difficult to remember a time when he wasn’t the star attraction.
+Having watched Lionel Messi reach such levels of brilliance and break so many records over the years, it’s difficult to remember a time when he wasn’t among the world’s best players.

 But like with every other footballer, Messi had to start somewhere, and he was initially in the shadow of Fifa World Player of the Year Ronaldinho.

 Back in February 2006, the winger travelled to London ahead of Barcelona’s Champions League last-16 clash against Chelsea.
-For many English football fans, this would be the first time they’d watched the young forward in action.
+For many English football fans, it would be the first time they’d watched the young forward in action.di